TkrUdagawa/website/source/en/tutorial/regression_python.rst

   | the third list's key is set as "age" and value is set as "15",
   | the fourth list's key is set as "stair" and value is set as "1".

-  The Datum of these 5 Lists is appended with a label of "5.0", as its rent, and forms an instance of tuple<float, Datum> which retains the rent (of 5.0 * 10,000) and its corresponding housing condition info.
+  The Datum of these 5 lists is appended with a label of "5.0", as its rent, and forms an instance of tuple<float, Datum> which retains the rent (of 5.0 * 10,000) and its corresponding housing condition info.
-  Thus, the housing rental data are generated in the format of (tuple<float, Datum>) List, as the training data to be used.
+  Thus, the housing rental data are generated in the format of (tuple<float, Datum>) list, as the training data to be used.

   Here is the detailed process for making the training data in this sample.

-  First, declare the variable of training data "trainDat", as a TupleFloatDatum List (Row 40).
   Next, read the source file (CSV file) of the training data line by line (Row 40-58).
   Split the data read from each line in CSV file, by the ',' mark (Row 48).